-~The following is an excerpt from The Ultimate Tone – Vol. 2 (TUT2) by Kevin O’Connor
+~The following is an excerpt from our book, The Ultimate Tone – Vol. 2 (TUT2) by Kevin O’Connor

 Vintage guitar amps often produce a tone that is described as “round” or “mellow,” and they can produce a desirable overdrive sound.
 Some of these amps are low powered, and others have lower supply voltages than later models, but many use “cathode bias” for the output tubes instead of the more efficient “fixed bias” method.
 Cathode-biased output tube tone can be “round” if no bypass capacitor is used, or it can be “crisp” if a cap is used – sounding quite similar to a fixed-bias output stage.

 Modern players have the advantage of an extremely wide “acceptable” tone range to experiment within.
 They are not limited to the relatively clean sounds that were demanded in the fifties.
 A greater variety of basic amp tones allows the musician to keep his system simple, but occasionally places him or her in the position of requiring more than one guitar amp for a range of music styles.
 Depending on individual requirements, it is often desirable to be able to have both cathode-biased and fixed-bias tones available from one amp, at the flip of a switch.

 Bias switching is a simple task, but demands the use of reliable components – if you buy surplus parts, confirm their integrity with an ohmmeter.
 One consideration that is not critical for every player, or on every amp, is whether a tremolo feature is present (and used).
 If a tremolo is used, then we must not disable the fixed-bias supply completely, as it is tied into the tremolo as a “mute” control.
 In this case, we simply want to disconnect the bias supply from the output stage when cathode bias is desired.